A short bus ride or drive away

 Wildlife

-As well as an odd dolphins being spotted outside Chimney Corner you’ll also find them, together with dolphins at many other spots along the Anglesey coast including Puffin Island and Llugwy Bay, a sheltered bay on the North East of Anglesey, offering regular sightings of seals and dolphins.
-It was named one of the 10 Best Picnic Spots in Britain by Coast Magazine
+As well as an odd dolphin or seal being spotted outside Chimney Corner you’ll also find puffins at Puffin Island.
+Llugwy Bay, a sheltered bay on the North East of Anglesey, also offers regular sightings of seals and dolphins.
+It was named one of the 10 Best Picnic Spots in Britain by Coast Magazine.

 Walking